lafolle/flen/README.md

 ##Get info on length of functions in a Go package.

-Given package is searched in  directories provided by envs in following order:
-1. GOPATH
-2. GOROOT
-AST is generated only for Go files present in package path, ie, `flen crypto` shall only parse `crypto.go`.
-For parsing `sha1`, full package path needs to be provided, ie `flen crypto/sha1`.
+Given package is searched in  directories provided by envs in following order: GOPATH, GOROOT.
+AST is generated only for Go source files present in package path, ie, `flen crypto` shall only parse `crypto.go`.
+For parsing `crypto/sha1`, full package path needs to be provided, ie `flen crypto/sha1`.

 ###Install
 `go get github.com/lafolle/flen`

 ###Usage
-###Simple Usage
 ```
 Usage: flen <pkg> [options]
   -bs int